 Surrounded by Wildlife Areas and Dotted with Open Space, Sugarmill Woods Has 45 Holes of Golf, Single Family Homes, Attached Homes and Two Country Clubs with 45 Holes of Golf

 A few miles south of Homosassa in northwestern Florida, the well-established community of Sugarmill Woods is bracketed by two wildlife management areas and spreads across 6,000 acres of rolling hills and woods.
 Almost a third of the development is dedicated to open space.
 Although it is for all ages, the community is popular with empty nesters and baby boomers.

 Single family homes and multi-family housing populate Sugarmill Wood's three neighborhoods.
 Most properties are two to three bedrooms.
-Available resales might have granite countertops, solar attic vents, 3 zone HVAC, and an updated master bath.
+Available resales might have granite countertops, solar attic vents, 3 Zone HVAC, and an updated master bath.
 Some homes have their own salt system pools.
 Many town homes and villas have a screened lanai, a shared courtyard, and extra storage.
 Lawns are nicely manicured, and common grounds are lush and green.
-Nearly all dwellings back to a green space.
+Nearly all dwellings back to a wooded area.